ResiCoreai/geo-explorer/README.md

 ---

-## Publish
+## Publish (Admins Only)

-There are two ways to publish `@ncsa/geo-explorer`:
+> ⚠️ **Important:**

-### 1. Automatic Publish
+> Manual publishing is currently restricted to project admins.
+Contributors should **not** attempt to publish.

-- A pull request (PR) merged into `main` will trigger a GitHub Action that automatically builds and publishes the package to GitHub Packages.
+> CI-based publishing is disabled until we automate proper versioning.

-### 2. Manual Publish
+### Manual Publish Workflow

-If you need to manually publish, make sure you check the latest version to avoid conflict.
+Before you publish, make sure you have checked and updated the [package version](https://github.com/ncsa/geo-explorer/pkgs/npm/geo-explorer) to avoid conflicts.

 1. Build the project:
    ```bash